lukejagodzinski/meteor-astronomy-docs/docs/events.md

 });
 ```

 As you can see, an event handler function receives an event object as a first argument.
 For most events it only contains information about an event name and two useful functions: `e.stopPropagation()` and `e.preventDefault()`.
+The context ```this``` of the event function is the document on which the event was triggered.
 We will talk more about them in next sections.

 **Define events on the global level**